Default S3 method

 • Other sandwich package functions: "HAC", "PC", "CL", "OPG", "PL".

-• Kenward-Roger approximation: kenward-roger.
+• Kenward-Roger approximation: "kenward-roger".
 See ?pbkrtest::vcovAdj.

-One exception are models of class glmgee, which have pre-defined options for the variance-covariance matrix calculation.
+• Model of class glmgee, which have pre-defined options for the variance-covariance matrix calculation.
 These are "robust", "df-adjusted", "model", "bias-corrected", and "jackknife".
 See ?glmtoolbox::vcov.glmgee for details.

 vcov_args

 List of arguments to be passed to the function identified by the vcov argument.
 This function is typically supplied by the sandwich or clubSandwich packages.
 Please refer to their documentation (e.g., ?sandwich::vcovHAC) to see the list of available arguments.
 If no estimation type (argument type) is given, the default type for "HC" equals the default from the sandwich package; for type "CR", the default is set to "CR3".
+For vcov = "fpc", vcov_args must specify either population_size or cluster_size, depending on the model.

 component

 Should the complete variance-covariance matrix of the model be returned, or only for specific model components only (like count or zero-inflated model parts)?
 Applies to models with zero-inflated component, or models with precision (e.g. betareg) component. component may be one of "conditional", "zi", "zero-inflated", "dispersion", "precision", or "all".
 May be abbreviated.
 Note that the conditional component also refers to the count or mean component - names may differ, depending on the modeling package.
 See section Model components for details.
+For models of class glmmTMB, the component argument can also be "full", to return the full variance-covariance matrix (including random effects, called theta).

 complete